 We are still waiting for the Information Regulator to publish the final Regulations to the POPI Act, and it will be interesting to see what changes have been made around the direct marketing requirements of the POPI Act in the Regulations, considering the potentially onerous nature of the initial draft Regulations on how consent must be obtained for the purposes of electronic direct marketing communications.
 In addition, with much speculation about when the POPI Act will actually become fully effective, it will be interesting to see whether the Information Regulator is able to have the Act fully effective before the end of 2018.

 Natasha has a BCom LLB and was admitted as an attorney in 2008.
-She rose to the level of senior associate at Routledge Modise Attorneys (now Hogan Lovells) before leaving to join Deloitte Legal as a senior manager and subsequently the Life Healthcare Group as Senior Legal Counsel and then Deputy-Head Legal.
+She rose to the level of senior associate at Hogan Lovells before leaving to join Deloitte Legal as a senior manager and subsequently the Life Healthcare Group as Senior Legal Counsel and then Deputy-Head Legal.
 Natasha left to focus on her commercial practice and joined Caveat in 2017.

 Natasha provides specialised legal services on Information Privacy and the POPI Act.
 With over 4.5 years of POPI experience, she is well placed to assist your business, small, medium or large, with all your POPI compliance needs including awareness, training, legal advice around POPI compliance, implementation advice and assistance, and drafting of Privacy related documents, policies and agreements.
 Please contact us for more information about the POPI training and awareness programmes Natasha offers and for more information about how we can walk you through your businesses POPI compliance journey.